AD-SDL/polybot-web-service/README.md

 - `ROBOT_URL`: URL of the Robot Scheduler
 - `REDIS_URL`: URL of the Redis queue
 - `LOG_NAME`: Name of the log file
+- `ADC_STUDY_ID`: Study ID associated with this experiment on the Argonne Discovery Cloud

 Full options are in [`polybot/config.py`](./polybot/config.py).